mohanmca/MohanLearningGround/src/main/md/Mind/motivational_quotes_videos.md

 ## From Autobiography of Yogi
 Look fear in the face and it will cease to trouble you. - Sri Yuketshwar Good and positive suggestions should instruct the sensitive ears of children.
 Their early ideas long remain sharply etched.”
-“He is a fool that cannot conceal his wisdom,”
+He is a fool that cannot conceal his wisdom
+Disbelieve in the reality of sickness even when you are ill; an unrecognized visitor will flee! - Sri Yukteswar Good manners without sincerity are like a beautiful dead lady - Sri Yukteswar “Straightforwardness without civility is like a surgeon’s knife, effective but unpleasant.
+Candor with courtesy is helpful and admirable.”  - Sri Yukteswar